core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 # PubSub Topics {#topics}

-The broker consists of a collection of topics.
+The broker hosts a collection of topics.
 These topics as well as the collection itself are exposed by a CoAP server as resources (see {{fig-topic}}).
-Each topic contains a set of properties for configuration, one of which is the topic-data resource.
-The topic resource is used by a client creating or administering a topic.
+Each topic contains a set of properties for configuration, one of which is the URI of the topic-data resource.
+The topic resource is used by a client for creating or administering a topic.
 The topic-data resource is used by the publishers and the subscribers to share the data values.

 ~~~~ aasvg
               ___